bibanon/bibanon/Books/4chan-History/Sources/4chan-History-Timeline.md

 ? - Law & Order SUV aired an episode where a guy with the internet nickname "moot" tried to beat cho's high score.
 This created much outrage.
 Due to the episode, the Law & Order commercial transition (full black screen with the sound effect DUN DUN) appeared after every time someone posts on 4chan.
 The only text being the date of the post submission.

+### Nov10 ###

+* November 12 - 4chan users (jokingly) attempt to DDoS Tumblr.

 ## 2011 ##

+* January 14 - Moot meets with fellow 4channers at Barcade in NYC.
+Gawker journalist Adrian Chen attends and reports on it.
+* October 24 - /r9k/ and /hc/ return. /new/ is reborn as /pol/ and /diy/ is created.
+Ponies are banned from /b/ and tripcodes no longer work on it.
+* October 25 - Brodyquest is stickied on /b/, a mirror thread is made by a troll mod.
+A lot of blinking text is involved and people that post timestamped sink pics are given false bans
+* October 26 - "I'm so fresh you can suck my nuts" is stickied on /b/.
+* November 8 - /new/ is (accidentally?) revived.
+No news posts are made, rules given, or mods on it.
+Title is "Yotsuba Image Board," the default title given to new boards; seems to be a mix of /co/ and /sp/ users at the moment with a healthy blend of racism thrown in.
+Posts from January still make up over half the board.
+Deadmau5 appears on /mu/.
+* November 12 - Official Chrome extension released and Firefox extension updated.
+* November 13 - Massive DDOS attack begins.
+Tumblr suspected.
+* November 16 - DDOS dies down
+* November 17 - Moot has a sticky in /g/. /r9k/ gets spoiler tags and people (s)talk about Shii. /v/ becomes El Vidyo and gets Hispanic background music.
+* November 20 - Moot tries to make pages load more quickly by changing how captchas load.
+Naturally, this makes captchas stop working altogether.
+Quickreply/Noko/All non-official 4chan applications stop working and the submit button grays out for a lot of people.
+I link moot to the thread and after he posts, the thread explodes with people bitching and moot undoes the changes after the thread hits 200 replies about an hour and a half later. (/g/21167645)

 ## 2012 ##